LlurensMartinez/BrastleWark_Finder/README.md

 ## Services

-- Hooks -> useFetch
+- npm useFetch for:

-         - Get info from API
+         - Get gnomes from API
          - Loading state
-         - Control errors from API
+         - Control errors

 # More info